-9. A judgement required A to pay B 10000 euros, for breach of a contract.
-B is in turn obligor of A, for repayment of a loan of 12.000 euros, repayment already due.
-A asks B to pay the 12000 euros.
+9. A judgement required A to pay B China Yuan Renminbi 100,000, for breach of a contract.
+B is in turn obligor of A, for repayment of a loan of China Yuan Renminbi 120,000, repayment already due.
+A asks B to pay the China Yuan Renminbi 120,000.
 B may set-off its obligation against A's obligation arising from the judgement.

-10. A sells to B a yacht for 10000 euros.
+10. A sells to B a yacht for EUR 10,000.
 A is liable to B for tort, the damage not being contested, but the amount of damages not yet being fixed.
 A will be not allowed to set-off its own obligation, as B's obligation is not ascertained.

-When other party's obligation is ascertained, but that party is involved in an insolvency proceeding, set-off cannot normally be exercised.
+When the other party's obligation is ascertained, but that party is involved in an insolvency proceeding, set-off cannot normally be exercised.
 Set-off does not respect the principle of the equality of the obligees in an insolvency proceeding.
 If set-off were admitted, the first party would be paid in full, unlike the other obligees.
-But the Principles do not deal with insolvency.
+However, the Principles do not deal with insolvency.